openimis/openimis_docs/web_app_vb_user_manual.rst

 Select first the location to delete and click the ``Delete`` button. *Note.
 It is not possible to delete a region, district or municipality with associated districts, municipalities or villages respectively.*

-Before deleting a confirmation popup (:ref:`image85`) is displayed, which requires the user to confirm if the action should really be carried out?
+Before deleting a confirmation popup (:ref:`Image 85<image85>`) is displayed, which requires the user to confirm if the action should really be carried out?

 .. _image85:
 .. figure:: /img/user_manual/image24.png